mach-composer/mach-composer-cli/docs/src/tutorial/gcp/step-3-setup-gcp.md

 ## What needs to happen to support GCP?

 Luckily, adding GCP should not be a lot of work.
-Most of the implementation boils down to adding the right terraform code in MACH Composer, to generate the nessesary resources.
+Most of the implementation boils down to adding the right terraform code in MACH composer, to generate the nessesary resources.
 This is primarily about setting up an API gateway that ties together many services, through [GCP's Terraform support](https://registry.terraform.io/providers/hashicorp/google/latest/docs).

 - [ ] Decide on what [services](#infra-decisions) to use
 - [ ] Add support in MACH yaml to support GCP cloud
-- [ ] Add terraform templates to MACH Composer, to support GCP resources
+- [ ] Add terraform templates to MACH composer, to support GCP resources
 - [ ] Add support for storing terraform state remotely in GCP
 - [ ] Ideally: extend component bootstrapper and component cookiecutter to include Google Cloud setup
 - [ ] Expand documentation with GCP